Single-Board-Cluster-Competition/sbcc26-competition-site/src/org.md

 We would like to thank all the previous competition organizers for their contributions to this competition.

-- Francisco Fabian "Paco" Gutierrez
+- Francisco Fabian "Paco" Gutierrez Lopez
 - Khai Vu
 - Ritoban Roy-Chowdhury
 - Benjamin Li